has673/POS/README.md

-Express Backedn for Point of sale , using Prisma and postgress sql
+Express Backend for Point of sale , using Prisma and postgress sql